 Before answering this question, let us remind you that you have the option to use a Demo Account before deciding whether to deposit funds or not.

 Deposits: On your eToro dashboard, you will find “Deposit Funds”.
-When clicking on it, you will notice a pop-up window with six types of deposit options.
+When clicking on it, you will notice a pop-up window with five types of deposit options (Credit/Debit card, Skrill, Rapid Transfer, Neteller and Bank Transfer).
 The eToro minimum deposit in Greece is $50.

 Withdraws: You will also find a tab called “Withdraw Funds”.
 The method you used for depositing should be the same for withdrawing money from the platform.
 Keep in mind that the minimum withdrawal amount is $30, and there is a fixed withdrawal fee of $5 (per withdrawal).